-3) Another application of separating weak shelled eggs from good eggs: In a batch of eggs with bad quality, for example the worst 20% eggs can be send to industry while the best 80% of the eggs still are able to combine into a premium product.
+3) Another application of separating weak shelled eggs from good eggs: In a batch of eggs with bad quality, for example the worst 20% eggs can be sent to the industry while the best 80% of the eggs still are able to combine into a premium product.
 Practical use has to prove the value of this function, but it is quite reasonable to believe that this could lead to extra flock-production of a few weeks.

-Some of these applications will have huge impact on egg production and therefore Moba is convinced that Shell Strength Detection will become a true game changer in the industry.
+Some of these applications will have a huge impact on egg production and therefore Moba is convinced that Shell Strength Detection will become a true game changer in the industry.

 Probability of an egg cracking during packing can be predicted using a

 M.M.
 BAIN, I.C.
 DUNN1, P.W.
 WILSON1, N. JOSEPH1, B. DE KETELAERE2,

 Division of Cell Sciences, ICM, University of Glasgow Veterinary School, Glasgow, 1Roslin Institute

 (Edinburgh), Roslin, Midlothian, Scotland, and 2Department of Agro-Engineering and Economics, Katholieke